LowriWilliams/LowriWilliams.github.io/content/_index.md

           organization: MDPI IoT
           title: New Publication
           description: Co-author of our paper [Investigating Radio Frequency Vulnerabilities in the Internet of Things (IoT)](https://www.mdpi.com/2624-831X/5/2/18) published in MDPI IoT Journal.

-        - date_end: ''
-          date_start: '2024-06-06'
-          icon: mdpi
-          organization: MDPI Cybersecurity and Privacy
-          title: New Publication
-          description: Co-author of our paper [Mapping Automated Cyber Attack Intelligence to Context-based Impact on System-level Goals](https://www.mdpi.com/2624-800X/4/2/17) published in MDPI Journal of Cybersecurity and Privacy's special issue Data Protection and Privacy.

       text: "[See all](/awards/)"
     design: